-When you think back to the impression you’ve been given your whole lifetime, you can probably tie the word “job” to security.
+When you think back to the impression you’ve been given your whole lifetime, you can probably tie the word job to security.
 Always accepting the notion that the longer you stay somewhere, the better off you will be.
-Some of you reading this may even have upheld that notion and are now at a crossroads; you’ve severed ties with a longstanding employer and you’re well into your working years.
+Some of you reading this may even have upheld that notion, but now find yourself at a crossroads; you’ve severed ties with a longstanding employer and you’re well into your working years.
+And, it's possible that you're actively seeking employment, to no avail.

 Whether you have experienced it already or perhaps indirectly, the presence of ageism in the workplace exists.
 Employers want talent and experience, but not too much experience.